rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-24-6e0e9b8af8b3fa00-sebi-directions-in-the-matter-of-insider-trading-by-certain-entities-in-the-scri.md

 stocks:
 - INDUSINDBK
 tags:
+- appeal
+- compliance
+- indusind-bank
-- insider-trading
+- investigation
 - sebi-order
 - trading-restrictions
-- indusind-bank
-- compliance
-- investigation
-- sat-order
 title: SEBI Directions in the Matter of Insider Trading by Certain Entities in the Scrip of IndusInd Bank Limited
 ---